bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

 introduced a new project version :code:`93900`.
-If you have an existing project in version :code:`80000`, it will still run on the |ivy-engine|, but :ref:`we recommend migrating your projects <migration-project>` to the new version and re-deploying them.
+If you have an existing project in version :code:`80000`, it will still run on the |ivy-engine|, but :ref:`we recommend to migrate your projects <migration-project>` to the new version and re-deploy them.

 .. _migrate-92-93-external-database-migration: